quocan91tc/FindM/README.md

 # FindM
-Python script helps correct the CDS annotation
+Python script helps to correct the starting M position of CDS